I love my life.

-A great way to make this step easier for you is by journaling and describing your perfect day.
+A great way to make this step easier is by journaling about your perfect, ideal day.

-Just go to your Trello, create a list called “MY LIFE IN 3-5 YEARS” and write 3-4 paragraphs describing your dream life in 3 or 5 years.
+Go to your Trello, create a list called “MY LIFE IN 3-5 YEARS,” and write 3-4 paragraphs describing your dream life in 3 or 5 years.

 Remember to use the present tense (“I work as/in…”) instead of the future tense (“In 5 years I’ll be working as/in…”).